schell/prometheus/README.md

 testing or generating lists of `[IO a]` actions that can be `sequenced` and returned from pure code to be applied.

+## Concurrency Model

+Metrics are "values" and the Registry is the map of "name_labels" to metric "keys".

+Metrics may be created/registered at any point, not just at start up, in the `RegistryT` monad transformer.
+Thread the `RegistryT` through your transformer stack to tell the type system you intend to register new metrics in that call stack.
+The `RegistryT` has a thread safe version in the `Concurrent` module.

+The metrics are thread safe on their own and do not require locking the entire registry to update them.
+They use high performance check-and-set atomic primitives.
+This is because metrics may be updated many times in between scrapes where the Reigstry needs to be lock.
+You do NOT want to lock all the metrics just to update one.

+The scraping operation of the server to collect all the metrics locks the registry to ensure no new metrics are being created/keyed in a race with the scrape.

 ## Tasks

 - [ ] Implement help docstrings.